MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/using-browsers.md

    ![The Add to Chrome option in the extension's page.](media/using-browsers/chrome-add-extension.png)

-1. In the pop-up dialog, select **Add extension** to confirm the installation.
+1. In the pop-up dialog box, select **Add extension** to confirm the installation.

    ![The Add extension option in the extension's page.](media/using-browsers/chrome-add-extension-confirmation.png)

-To ensure that **Google Chrome** works as expected with **Power Automate Desktop**, disable running background apps when Chrome is closed.
+To ensure that **Google Chrome** works as expected with Power Automate Desktop, disable running background apps when Chrome is closed.

 To disable this option, navigate to **Settings** -> **Advanced** -> **System** and select the **slider** next to **Continue running background apps when Google Chrome is closed**.